2BReality/2breality/README.md

 2BReality
 =========
+2BReality excepts defeat in front of what?
+Not 2Morrow!

 Is Reality of today Really today; 2Day or is 2Day tomorrow or maybe 2Day is 2 Day.
 In a New Toyota.
 Toyota Reality 2Day.
 Is 2Day 2Morrow 2Day, So Say U
 ?